 asia-east1).
 All external client requests are served by a

-single HTTP(S) load balancer, which has multiple backends in each of the three
+single external HTTP(S) load balancer that has multiple backends in each of the three

 regions.
 Client requests that come from one of three business regions (Americas,

 EMEA, and APAC) are served by application instances in the closest

 The following graph shows the top-level hierarchy for the deployment:

 In this scenario, assume that you have a load balancer named